 Kraton Ngayogyakarta Hadiningrat - Yogyakarta.
 Main palace of Yogyakarta Sultanate, consists of numerous ornate buildings.

 Tirta Gangga water palace - Bali.
 Royal garden with beautiful pools, fountains, stone carvings and lush vegetation.
-Built in 1946 and rebuilt in middle 1960ies.
+Built in 1946 and rebuilt in the middle 1960s.

 Art Deco heritage